rulewis/journey-optimizer.en/help/using/personalization/functions/string.md

 ## Replace All{#replaceAll}

-The `replaceAll` function is used to.
+The `replaceAll` function is used to replace all substrings of a text that matches the "target" with the specified literal "replacement" string.
+The replacement proceeds from the beginning of the string to the end, for example, replacing "aa" with "b" in the string "aaa" will result in "ba" rather than "ab".

 **Format**